Nicole Lautze

 2017 Education Award Winner

-Nicole Lautze is Associate Faculty at the University of Hawaii Manoa (UHM), where she founded the Hawaii Groundwater and Geothermal Resources Center (HGGRC).
-During her five-year tenure at UHM, she has mentored more than 30 undergraduate and graduate students and has been granted nearly $2 million as lead investigator.
-She leads a team of senior scientists in the development of an updated geothermal resource assessment for the state of Hawaii.
-The resource assessment involves the compilation and collection of geological, geochemical, and geophysical data across the state, and the development and implementation of a statistical methodology that integrates the data into a geothermal resource probability map.
-She previously led a geothermal digitization effort for the state that culminated in the launch of www.higp.hawaii.edu/hggrc in 2015.
-The HGGRC website is a community resource that has received tens of thousands of hits and more than 150,000 document downloads since launch.
-The Hawaii legislature set a policy objective that the state be 100% renewable by 2045, but there is surprisingly little discussion of better characterizing the state’s geothermal resource potential, a situation that Lautze is trying to change.
-She holds a BS in Geology from UCLA and a PhD in Geology and Geophysics from University of Hawaii Manoa.
+Nicole Lautze is a Full Professor at the University of Hawaiʻi at Mānoa (UHM) Hawaiʻi Institute of Geophysics and Planetology, as well as Founder and Director of UHM’s Hawaiʻi Groundwater and Geothermal Resources Center (HGGRC).
+During her tenure at UHM, she has secured grants and donations worth nearly $33.4 million as Principal Investigator and Co-Investigator and funded the employment of over 50 postdoctoral fellows, staff members, and students.
+She led a team of senior scientists in the development of an updated geothermal resource assessment for the State of Hawaiʻi.
+The resource assessment involved the compilation and collection of geological, geochemical, and geophysical data across the state and the development and implementation of a statistical methodology.
+This methodology integrates the data into a geothermal resource probability map and culminated with validating a potential geothermal resource on Lānaʻi Island through drilling.
+Lautze also led a geothermal digitization effort for the state that culminated in the launch of www.higp.hawaii.edu/hggrc in 2015.
+The HGGRC website is a community resource that has attracted hundreds of thousands of hits and more than 500,000 document downloads since launch.
+Lautze holds a PhD in Geology and Geophysics from UHM and a Bachelor of Science in Geology from University of California, Los Angeles.
 She received two Fulbright fellowships (to Italy and Peru), a National Science Foundation International Research Fellowship (to Italy), and a U.S. Geological Survey Mendenhall Postdoctoral Fellowship.